-Filed I by the Registrant $oxtimes$ Filed by a Party other than the Registrant $\ \Box$

-Che ck the appropriate box:

-Preliminary Proxy Statement

-Confidential, for Use of the Co mmission Only (as permitted by Rule 14a-6(e)(2))

-\boxtimes Definitive Proxy Statement

-Definitive Additional Materials

-Soliciting Material under §240.14 a-12

-3 3

-FECTOR Therapeutics, Inc. (Name of Registrant as Specified In Its Charter)

-FECTOR Therapeutics, Inc.

-Payr FECTOR Therapeutics, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payr eFl FECTOR Therapeutics, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-eF I FECTOR Therapeutics, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) s that apply):
+Filed by the Registrant ⊠ Filed Filed by a Party other than the Registrant $\ \Box$ Chec ck the appropriate box: \boxtimes Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material under §240.14a-12 eFFECTOR Therapeutics, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check all boxes that apply): \boxtimes No fee required.
+Fee paid previously with preliminary materials.
+Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.